How Do I Get an Offer in Compromise Approved: Mastering the IRS Offer in Compromise and Reducing Tax Debt

 Potential Downsides and Risks of an OIC

 While an Offer in Compromise can provide significant relief, there are potential downsides and risks to consider.
 The application fee and any payments made towards the offer are non-refundable, even if the offer is rejected.
-Additionally, the process requires disclosing detailed information about your income, debts, expenses, assets, and bank accounts.
+Additionally, the process requires detailed financial disclosure about your income, debts, expenses, assets, and bank accounts.
+Providing false or misleading information can result in criminal penalties.

 If an OIC is rejected, the total debt might increase due to additional penalties and interest that accrue while the offer is being evaluated.